Notes on the Geography of Australia: Central Perth 2

 Across the street.
-This is Mr. Alexander Forrest, holding what I take to be a pocket sextant.
+This is Alexander Forrest, holding what I take to be a pocket sextant.
 In Explorations in Western Australia, his brother and fellow explorer John wrote, "Saddled up at daybreak, and steered about South-East towards a high range of hills about ten miles distant.
 I named it Mount Ida, and from the summit I took a round of angles with my pocket sextant.
 On all the hills in this neighbourhood the local attraction is so great that the prismatic compass is useless."
-Makes you wonder if they anticipated the iron-ore boom that lay ahead.
+Makes you wonder if they might have anticipated the iron-ore boom that lay ahead.

-More than enough for 51 years.
 Brother John had an even more illustrious career--including a stint as the first governor of Western Australia.
 On the other hand, he had the advantage of outliving Alexander by almost 20 years.

 The sawtoothed building is now known as 66 St. George's Terrace.
-The owner is Investa Office Fund, which bought the building in 2012 for $82 million from AMP Capital (that's for Australian Mutual Provident).
+The owner is Investa Office Fund, which bought the building in 2012 for $82 million from AMP Capital (that's Australian Mutual Provident).
 In earlier days the building was called the GIO Building for another owner, the Government Insurance Office.
 Like a game of jacks, no?
 Just played by giants.
 Anyway, we're here for 1937's Tudor Court.
 Apperly calls it "Tudor pastiche."

 Tudor Court runs right through the block and echoes several London arcades.
-You'd think someone would install a bench, but no, the owners don't want any loafers, deadbeats, vagrants, or drifters.
+You'd think someone would install a bench, but no, the owners don't want loafers, deadbeats, vagrants, or drifters.